-- Give attention to colors and how each color palette affects consumers.
+- Pay attention to colors and how each color palette affects consumers.

 Appearance is not everything when it comes to web experiences.
 Usability matters too!
 This is something that you need to consider if you want to keep your clients and offer them something new and exciting from your product palette.

-According to HubSpot, 76% of consumers say the most important factor in a website’s design is “the website makes it easy for me to find what I want.”
-Considering this, there is a number of things that you need to take into consideration.
+According to HubSpot, 76% of consumers say the most important factor in a website’s design is that “the website makes it easy for me to find what I want.”
+Considering this, there are a number of things that you need to take into consideration.

-Web navigation is how your consumers explore and guide themselves through your website.
+Navigation is how your customers explore and guide themselves through your website.
 This is why your web navigation needs to be uncomplicated and easy to use.
 If a user feels confused, that’s it, the customer journey might end there immediately.

-Your navigation must be sleek and straightforward and users shouldn’t have to worry about whether they’re on the page that they were looking for.
-It needs to be intuitive and workable for users.
+Your navigation must be sleek and straightforward, and users shouldn’t have to worry about whether they’re on the page that they were looking for.
+It needs to be intuitive and practical for users.
 This also applies to every action button and navigational menu on your page.

-With breadcrumb navigation, you can display a hierarchical links menu at the top of the page that users are on so they can “track the breadcrumbs” back to where you came from.
+- Use breadcrumbs.
+With breadcrumb navigation, you can display a hierarchical links’ menu at the top of the page that users are on, so they can “track the breadcrumbs” back to where they came from.

+- Display related posts.
 One of your clients just read your article, now what?
-This is where displaying related or the latest posts can be helpful.
+This is where displaying related, or the latest posts can be helpful.
 Most of the WordPress related posts plugins allow you to provide a link in the form of a thumbnail.
 This makes the related post look more clickable and encourages people to stay and explore more of your articles.

+- Homepage Content Hierarchy.
 The way you organize your Homepage content directly impacts the conversion rate.
-A clear hierarchy for your content matters because people skim the content on each page and they don’t tend to stay more than 10 seconds in the process.
+A clear hierarchy for your content matters because people skim the content on each page, and they don’t tend to stay more than 10 seconds in the process.
 An example of a content hierarchy that always works like a charm from Tyche Softwares.

 - Is the typography easy to read?